GingertronMk1/gingertronmk1.github.io/cvs/dev.md

 With the Improv Society I have gained valuable experience speaking in front of large groups of people and making quick, well-justified decisions in a short time-frame.
 Within this society I was also elected Publicity and Media Officer, in charge of the public face of the society and attracting audiences to shows.

-During the summer of 2014 I volunteered at the Centre for Digital Innovation in Hull (C4DI).
+During the summer of 2014 I took part in an unpaid internship at the Centre for Digital Innovation in Hull (C4DI).
 Whilst there my project, together with a colleague, was to research the concept of smart cities in other countries and how their technologies could work in Hull, City of Culture 2017.
 This culminated in producing and presenting a slide show presentation for the bosses of the C4DI, the information from which was going to be presented to the local council.
 Whilst there I also developed a website for one of the founders of the C4DI, which traced people's fast food litter and marked on a map where it was alongside a picture and a comment.